Frightening Furnace Noises and What They Mean

 If you hear popping or banging metal noises, you could have a problem with the way your ductwork was installed.

 Although all air ducts make some noise, sometimes what you are hearing is "oil-canning," which is when there is a significant pressure difference between the supply and return ducts.
 This will move the metal sheet walls in and out, causing a popping and/or banging sounds.

 Some innocuous sounds, such as creaking and the sound of air flow is normal, but constant pops and bangs are something you want to bring up to your HVAC technician.
 Ask your technician first about the ductwork.

-You don’t want to start making adjustments and repairs if the entire duct system needs to be replaced.
+You don't want to start making adjustments and repairs if the entire duct system needs to be replaced.
 Just like HVAC units, ductwork installation is complicated and requires a lot of expertise.
-If the person who installed your ductwork wasn’t experienced, you may be better off replacing the ductwork or opting for ductless system (where you won’t have to worry about any ducts at all!).
+If the person who installed your ductwork wasn't experienced, you may be better off replacing the ductwork or opting for a ductless system (where you won't have to worry about any ducts at all!).

 If the duct system is fine, but the noises are still annoying you, there are several things you can do for noise reduction.
 First, make sure that you have sealed your ductwork with mastic sealant or aluminum foil tape.
 Then you can insulate the ducts with fiberglass insulation.

 If you are looking for a professional duct sealing solution, learn about Aeroseal Duct Sealing, which seals all of the cracks and gaps in your ductwork from the inside!
 Not only will this help reduce your energy bills, it will also minimize any noises produced.

 The two main causes of a loud bang are: